Gods Of Juluka Chapter 5: Federation Voices

 The delegates did not seem pleased with this response, and once again Inoza interceded on their behalf.

-“We are not prepared to wait forever, and are only prepared to grant you 7 days to present our grievances to the Central Government.
-In the event that you fail, we WILL take our destiny into our own hands!”
+“We are not prepared to wait forever, but we will give you 7 days to present our grievances to the Central Government.
+In the event that you fail or they refuse to listen to our demands, we WILL take our destiny into our own hands!”

 “Very well”, Tindo meekly conceded.

-“Meeting adjourned”, I will escort you to your transport Inoza asserted, ending the Conference.
+“Meeting adjourned”, I will escort you to your transport Inoza asserted, immediately ending the Conference.

 Both Juju and Tindo were relieved.
-There would be no souvenirs, and crystal images collected on this trip he thought as he walked briskly towards their waiting Ship.
+There would be no souvenirs collected on this trip Tindo thought as he walked briskly towards their waiting Ship.

 To continue the conversation, Join our New Facebook Group Afrifuturism Connect to share your creations and discuss African Futurism and Afroturism.